wp-plugins/quick-featured-images/README.txt

 = Additional sortable image column in posts lists =

-Quick Featured Images adds a new column in posts lists.
-The additional column shows the currently assigned featured image of each post.
-The new column called 'Featured Image' is sortable by the image ID.
+Quick Featured Images adds a new column called 'Featured Image' in posts lists.
+The additional column shows the currently assigned featured image of each post and is sortable by the image ID.

+If the current user is allowed to edit images each displayed image in the column is linked to the edit page of the image.

 With that column you can get a **quick overview about all used images**.
 You can also see posts with no featured image at a glance.